Chouseishin Gransazer: Sazer Velsou

 Recruited and recited by Karin as well, Ryouko Amamiya (雨宮 涼子, Amamiya Ryōko), born January 23, 1979, is the ambitious social worker of the Wind Tribe, aware of her unknown skills and with a dislike towards weaklings.
 Along with that, she is also rather calculating and intelligent.
-It was she who first doubted the motivations of Karin and became the first to leave the evil scientist, to be joined by Jin soon after.
+After realized that Mika did not kill her after being defeated in one-by-one battle, Ryoko started to doubt the motivations of Karin and became the first to leave the evil scientist, to be joined by Jin soon after.
 Under her personal training, Tappei has now become a freedom fighter.
 She fell in love with Naoto (Sazer-Tawlon) and they were finally married in the end of series.

 With her Knuckle Riser, Ryouko transforms into Sazer Velsou (セイザーヴェルソー, Seizā Verusō), the wind warrior under the sign of Aquarius; her magenta-coloured armour is shaped after a butterfly.
 Sazer-Velsou's main weapons are the Sel Cross, a pair of bucklers.
 Its finishing attack is called "Full Moon Slash", which is a vertical slash of magenta-tinted air that charges at the target.
 Sazer-Velsou's second attack is the "Velsou Illusion", a psychokinetic attack that disables her enemies.

 Sazer Dail

-The final member of the Wind Tribe, Jin Hakariya (秤谷 仁, Hakariya Jin), born September 25, 1978, was bad books by Karin and joined them looking for fun rather than being devoted to his mission.
+The final member of the Wind Tribe, Jin Hakariya (秤谷 仁, Hakariya Jin), born September 25, 1978, was bad books by Karin and joined them looking for fun rather than being devoted to his mission at first.
 He enjoys having his powers and playing around with them, always up for a challenge.
 Despite that, he enjoys teamwork and thus was soon convinced by Ryoko that the Sazers have to work as one big team.
 He often shows up just in time to level the odds.

 With his Knuckle Riser, Jin transforms into Sazer Dail (セイザーダイル, Seizā Dairu), the wind warrior under the sign of Libra; his purple armor is shaped after a stag beetle.
-Sazer-Dail's main weapon are the Axe Tagger, axe-like tonfas.
+Sazer-Dail's main weapon are the Axe Tagger, axe-shaped tonfas.
 Its finishing attack is called "Dai Senpuu Haa" (Great Whirlwind Slash), which is a horizontal tornado blast.